 When it comes to flavour, pears have an aura of exclusivity which you don't tend to find in apples.

 Most pears are classified as dessert pears - good for eating fresh, but also useful for culinary purposes too.
 We also have some specialist culinary pears too.

 Unlike apples, pears cannot be ripened on the tree.
 This is because pears ripen from the inside out, so by the time it looks ripe the flesh will actually be over-ripe.
 The time to pick is when the pears are still hard, but the stalk snaps readily from the branch with little effort.
 Then, put the newly-picked pears straight into a fridge - allow a day or so for summer pears, and 3-4 weeks for the longest-keeping winter pears.
 Finally, place them in a fruit bowl and allow them about a week to ripen to perfection.
 Oregon State University has a very good article on how pears ripen.

 Pears are fundamentally self-sterile so will require a pollination partner, in other words a compatible pear tree of a different variety growing nearby.
 Even the varieties we list as self-fertile will be far more productive with a pollination partner.
 Conference is probably the most reliably self-fertile pear.

-Pears and Perry pears are the same species and will cross-pollinate if the flowering times overlap.
+Pears and Perry pears belong to the same species, Pyrus domestica, and will cross-pollinate if the flowering times overlap.
 Asian pears are a different species, but can still cross-pollinate with them if the flowering times overlap.
 Conversely, the various ornamental pears such as Chanticleer, do not seem to be good pollinators of fruiting pears.